 There is no current trading market for Mural ordinary shares.
 Mural expects that a limited market, commonly known as a "when issued" trading market, will develop on or shortly before the record date for the distribution, and that "regular way" trading of Mural ordinary shares will begin on the first trading day following the completion of the distribution.
-Mural intends to apply for listing of its ordinary shares on the Nasdaq Global Market under the symbol "."
+Mural has applied for listing of its ordinary shares on the Nasdaq Global Market under the symbol "MURA".
+No assurance can be given that Mural's listing application will be approved.
+Consummation of the distribution is subject to the satisfaction of certain conditions, including that the Mural ordinary shares to be delivered to the Alkermes shareholders in the distribution be approved for listing on the Nasdaq Global Market, but such condition may be waived by Alkermes in its sole discretion.